acapela/monorepo/GETTING-STARTED.md

 That means it is necessary to stick to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) convention to trigger new releases.

 ### How to trigger releases?

+A new release gets triggered automatically after a push to master.
+The version numbers get incemented automatically depending on the commit message prefixes in the merged branch.

 #### Patch Release